Theta Phi Alpha: Awards

 Theta Phi Alpha has several awards available for bestowal upon members and nonmembers of the women's fraternity.
-These awards are given out at National Conventions.
+These awards are given out at national conventions.

 Collegiate chapters may win the Circle of Excellence Award, an award established in 2008 to recognize outstanding collegiate chapters.
 Chapters must apply for this award based on campus involvement, community service, national organization contributions, and others.
 An outstanding alumnae association may win a Diamond Jubilee Award for excellence in membership, financial management, program planning, and other criteria.
 This award is a silver-loving cup crowned with the Lady of Victory.

 Individuals may also win awards.
-The Guard of Honor is the highest award the fraternity can give to a member and recognized lifelong contributions to the fraternity.
+The Guard of Honor is the highest award the fraternity can give to a member and recognizes lifelong contributions to the fraternity.
 Recipients receive a guard pin with a Tudor rose in gold and a sapphire center.
-As of 2014, only 78 sisters have received a guard of honor pin.
+As of 2014, only 78 sisters have received a Guard of Honor pin.
 A complete list of honorees can be found on the Theta Phi Alpha website.
 Another award, the Senior Service Award, is given on Founders' Day to a collegiate senior whose scholarship, leadership, character, and service to fraternity and school have been commendable.